Sony and Apollo submit $26 bln Paramount offer, WSJ reports | Technology

 Sony and Apollo submit $26 bln Paramount offer, WSJ reports

-SPE, Apollo and Paramount did not immediately respond to Reuters requests for comment.
-Paramount is in exclusive talks with Skydance Media and is working to build its streaming business as it faces tough competition from Netflix and Walt Disney as viewership of cable TV declines.
+Sony Pictures Entertainment (SPE) and Apollo Global Management have made a $26 billion cash offer for movie group Paramount Global, the Wall Street Journal reported.
+The two companies submitted a non-binding offer letter on Wednesday, signed by Sony Pictures Chief Executive Tony Vinciquerra and Apollo partner Aaron Sobel, said the WSJ, citing people familiar with the matter.
+The group has more than 3,500 movie titles and notable franchises such as "Jumanji", "Resident Evil" and "James Bond".

-Sony Pictures Entertainment (SPE) and Apollo Global Management have made a $26 billion cash offer for Paramount Global, the Wall Street Journal reported.
-The two companies submitted the non-binding offer letter on Wednesday, signed by Sony Pictures Chief Executive Tony Vinciquerra and Apollo partner Aaron Sobel, said the WSJ, citing people familiar with the matter.
+Sony Pictures Entertainment (SPE) and Apollo Global Management have made a $26 billion cash offer for movie group Paramount Global, the Wall Street Journal reported.

-Reuters reported earlier in April that Sony's SPE and Apollo were in talks to make a joint bid for Paramount.
-SPE, Apollo and Paramount did not immediately respond to Reuters requests for comment.
+The two companies submitted a non-binding offer letter on Wednesday, signed by Sony Pictures Chief Executive Tony Vinciquerra and Apollo partner Aaron Sobel, said the WSJ, citing people familiar with the matter.
+SPE, Apollo and Paramount did not immediately respond to requests for comment from Reuters, which reported in April that Sony's SPE and Apollo were in talks on a joint bid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)